cruijs/crui/packages/suspense/README.md

 * error: displayed if an error occurred

 The first interesting bit is that `success` must require a `WithSuspense` context, but this constraint is lifted from the returned Component. **This allow us to have multiple, independent suspend point** in the Component tree.
-Another detail worth mentioning is that `error` receives the error thrown by the faulty Promise, so this allow us to display useful information to our users about what exactly went wrong.
+Another detail worth mentioning is that `error` receives the error thrown by the faulty Promise, so this will allow us to display useful information to our users about what exactly went wrong.

 All three components are required, so you can't accidentally forget about handling errors :)